Find out more about Online Community Software

 Deployment Read More

-An overview of what kinds of software deployement are supported by every B2B vendor in the Online Community Software category.
-Even though almost all modern SaaS services are cloud-hosted some services might offer an on-site deployment model too.
+A summary of what types of software deployement are supported by each B2B vendor in the Online Community Software category.
+While the majority of modern SaaS solutions are cloud-based there are solutions may offer an on-site deployment model as well.